kayinleong/kitahack2025-comp/README.md

   KL2PEN provides AI-powered resume feedback to all users, offering personalized and actionable suggestions to improve their resumes.

 - **AI Mock Interview**
-  A simulation feature that helps users practice interviews and receive intelligent feedback—empowering them to prepare confidently.
+  A simulation feature that helps users practice interviews and receive intelligent feedback, empowering them to prepare confidently.
 This is a unique offering not found on other mainstream platforms.

 - **Real-Time AI Chatbox**
   An interactive assistant that delivers instant answers, personalized advice, and career guidance to support users in real-time.